-Recognized as an UNESCO World Heritage Site, these ruins will take your breath away.
-Nestled on a seaside cliff, these Mayan ruins are the only archaeological site built on a coast and the only ruins of their kind in the Quintaroo Region.
+Recognized as an UNESCO World Heritage Site, these Tulum ruins will take your breath away.
+Nestled on a seaside cliff, these Mayan ruins are the only archaeological site built on the coast and the only ruins of their kind in the Quintaroo Region.

 Built around 564 A.D., the ruins are the site of the ancient walled city of Tulum that housed about 1,600 people and are an amazing example of Mayan culture.
 The strategic seaside location enabled Tulum to become a very significant seaport until the 16th century, where most of the population was eradicated by disease.

 The castle is quite impressive, standing at 25 feet high and towering over the rest of the site and the beach below.
 Don’t miss checking out the Temple of the Frescoes in front of the castle.
 Formerly one of the most significant buildings in the complex and covered in breathtaking frescoes on the inside, the temple is quite impressive and unfortunately now closed off to the public.

 How much time do I need at the Tulum ruins?